 White vinegar is often used as a natural weed killer in place of the store-bought varieties that are often filled with harmful pesticides.
 When sprayed on weeds, vinegar will drain the moisture out of their leaves and eventually they will die.
 This works best on a dry, sunny day.

 There are precautions to take with this method, however.
-Vinegar may be effective at killing weeds but that also means it can kill everything it touches, so keep it away from your actual plants.
-Also, don’t let too much spill into the ground since its salt content will make your soil infertile.
+Vinegar may be effective at killing weeds but that also means it can kill everything it touches, so keep it away from your prized plants.

 Use Honey To Root Cut Plants

 If you want a natural growth stimulant to propagate your plant cuttings, you can try using honey.
 In addition to being a natural antiseptic with anti-fungal properties, honey contains enzymes that promote root growth in plants.

 If you’re propagating using a potting method, scrape the cut-ends of your plant and dip in honey before burying it in the soil.
 If you prefer to propagate with water, add a teaspoon of honey to the water.
 Dip your cuttings in more honey before adding it to the water and wait until they form roots!